 When the #7 line opened in 1917, it ended at Alburtis Avenue in Corona, today's 103rd Street Station.
 Then the route was called the Corona Line.
 In 1926-28, the line was extended to its final three Queens stations - 111th, Willets Point, and Main Street, which opened in January 1928.
 After that it was called the Corona-Flushing Line and more recently, simply #7 Flushing.
 Original Willets Point station was relocated to its current location and enlarged for the 1939 World's Fair.
-It was modernized for the1964 Fair and Shea Stadium, and again in 2009 for Citi Field.
+It was modernized for the 1964 Fair and Shea Stadium, and again in 2009 for Citi Field.

 Both photos show the 1964-65 Fair.
-Top photo shows #7 Line and LIRR entrance; Bottom photo shows the Unisphere.
+Top photo shows #7 Line and LIRR entrance; Bottom photo shows the Unisphere, the Fair's symbol and still there today.